 You may be able to get disability benefits if you’ve had surgery or received other treatment at a VA hospital, approved hospital, or outpatient center for a disability related to your military service (called a service-connected disability).
 You must meet one of the requirements listed below.

-If you had surgery, both of these must true for you:
+If you had surgery, both of these must be true for you:

-- The surgery required a recovery time of at least 1 month or reports show that the surgery or treatment was for a service-connected disability, and
+- The surgery required a recovery time of at least one month or reports show that the surgery or treatment was for a service-connected disability, and

 - The surgery resulted in severe issues, like: